CatUnderTheLeaf/catundertheleaf.github.io/_posts/2024-03-29-aws-simulation2.md

 ![empty world](/assets/empty_world.png)

 That was not so difficult.
 Now lets load a race track world.

+##  Load a race track world

 For this task you need folders `meshes`, `models`, `worlds` and `routes` from [deepracer_simapp](https://github.com/aws-deepracer-community/deepracer-simapp/tree/master/bundle).
 Download them all to `deep_ws/src/simulation` and create a `simulation.launch` file in `deep_ws/src/simulation/launch` folder.
 This launch file will include previous `gazebo.launch` and will pass a `world` argument.

 {% highlight xml %}
 <!-- deep_ws/src/simulation/launch/simulation.launch -->